HarryGrinling/ExtractingDataFromMovieScriptUpdated/README.md

 Note: image file must be rasterized--no vector images--.jpg, .png, .bmp, .tiff, and .gif are all acceptable formats.

 also checks for edge cases such as improper file types and too small of an image < 500x500.

 TO RUN THIS PROGRAM: Add your OpenAI key (line 23) and make sure program is in the same folder as images.

+Put your Open API key in a .env file in format OPENAI_API_KEY=

 Runs on Mac, Windows and Liux and will check for dependecies